-The Board of Directors was appointed by the Ordinary shareholders' Meeting on 5 April 2018 by applying the voting list mechanism (as described in section 4.1 above, and from Art.
-14 on of the ByLaws), as well as in full compliance with the provisions on gender balance within administrative and control bodies of listed companies, pursuant to Arts.
+The Board of Directors was appointed by the Ordinary shareholders' Meeting on 5 April 2018 by applying the voting list mechanism (as described in section 4.1 above, and in Art.
+14 et seq. of the By-Laws), as well as in full compliance with the provisions on gender balance within administrative and control bodies of listed companies, pursuant to Arts.
 147-ter, par.
-1-Ter,ter, and 148, par.
+1-ter, and 148, par.
 1-bis of the TUF.

-For the appointment of Board members, two lists were submitted7, respectively by:
+For the appointment of Board members, two lists were submitted13, respectively by:

-- BFF Luxembourg S.à r.l., proposed to the Meeting the following candidates: (i) Mr. Salvatore Messina, (ii) Mr. Massimiliano Belingheri, (iii) Mr. Luigi Sbrozzi, (iv) Mr. Ben Carlton Langworthy, (v) Ms. Gabriele Michaela Aumann, (vi) Ms. Barbara Poggiali, (vii) Mrs. Isabel Aguilera, (viii) Mr. Federico Fornari Luswergh, and (ix) Giampaolo Zambeletti Rossi (l"List No. 1"); - Studio Legale Trevisan, on behalf of a group of minority shareholders, consisting of institutional investors, which is not related to the List No. 1, who allegedly represent
+- BFF Luxembourg S.à r.l., proposed to the Meeting the following candidates: (i) Mr. Salvatore Messina, (ii) Mr. Massimiliano Belingheri, (iii) Mr. Luigi Sbrozzi, (iv) Mr. Ben Carlton Langworthy, (v) Ms. Gabriele Michaela Aumann, (vi) Ms. Barbara Poggiali, (vii) Mrs. Isabel Aguilera, (viii) Mr. Federico Fornari Luswergh, and (ix) Giampaolo Zambeletti Rossi ("List No. 1"); - Studio Legale Trevisan, on behalf of a group of minority shareholders, consisting of institutional investors, which is not related to the List No. 1, who allegedly represent 4.189% of the Bank's share capital, proposed to the Meeting the following candidates: (i) Mr. Carlo Paris and (ii) Mrs. Chiara Frigerio ("List No. 2").